tkothadev/o3de.org/content/docs/user-guide/project-config/project-manager.md

 The **Configure Gems** screen enables you to change the collection of Gems that are enabled in your project.
 You can open this screen during the new project workflow, from the **Enter Project Details** screen, or from the **Edit Project Settings** screen of an existing project.
 You can use the Gem Catalog in the **Configure Gems** screen to find and enable new Gems for your project.
 Refer to [Adding and Removing Gems in a Project](./add-remove-gems) for instructions on using Configure Gems.

 ![Configure Gems screen](/images/user-guide/project-config/add-remove-gems/configure-gems-screen.png)

+As of O3DE version 22.10, the Configure Gems screen is also available as a main tab in the Project Manager, along with the Project and Engine tab.

+### Create Gem Workflow

+TODO.

+### Edit Gem Workflow

+TODO.